Europeans Living Longer, But Not Always in Good Health

 The report is the first product in the cycle.
 The next step is to produce country health profiles of all 28 EU countries highlighting the particular characteristics and challenges of each of them, by November 2017.

 The 28 profiles will be accompanied by an analytical paper by the Commission, linking the findings to the broader EU agenda, and emphasising the circumstances of each Member State.
 The cycle will conclude with optional exchanges that Member States can propose.

-This peer reviewed observational study article relating to our Longevity and Life Span section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Europeans Living Longer, But Not Always in Good Health" was originally written by European Commission, and published by Disabled-World.com on 2016-11-25 (Updated: 2023-09-16).
-Should you require further information or clarification, European Commission can be contacted at ec.europa.eu.
+This peer reviewed publication pertaining to our Longevity and Life Span section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "Europeans Living Longer, But Not Always in Good Health" was originally written by European Commission, and submitted for publishing on 2016/11/25 (Edit Update: 2023/09/16).
+Should you require further information or clarification, European Commission can be contacted at the ec.europa.eu website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit